G-invariant diffusion maps: Numerical experiments

-In this section, we corroborate the key properties of the distances derived in the previous sections with some simulated~$G$-invariant data sets.
-In particular, we demonstrate the~$G$-equivariance of~$\tilde{D}_t$~in~\eqref{eqvDmaps:eqvDist}, and~$G$-invariance of~the distance $\tilde{E}_t$ in~\eqref{invDmaps:probInvKernelMap}.
-We comment analogous numerical results for the distances~$D_t$ in~\eqref{eqvDmaps:symDiffDist} and~$E_t$ in~\eqref{invDmaps:diffDist}, related to the symmetric operator~$S^t$ defined in~\eqref{eqvDmaps:symmetricOp_ij}, are qualitatively the same (and are thus not presented here).
+In this section, we corroborate the key properties of the distances derived in the previous sections using some simulated~$G$-invariant data sets.
+In particular, we demonstrate the~$G$-equivariance of~$D_{p,t}$~in~\eqref{eqvDmaps:eqvDist}, and~$G$-invariance of~the distance $E_{p,t}$ in~\eqref{invDmaps:probInvKernelMap}.